What is Prevent?

 The Prevent statutory duty, which came into force on 1 July 2015, has prompted a significant step forward in the delivery of Prevent work across all public sector organisations.

-Additionally, over 5000 frontline workers and 1500 teachers in Portsmouth received training on radicalisation and to keep young people safe.
+Additionally, over 5000 frontline workers and 2000 teachers in Portsmouth received training on radicalisation and how to keep young people safe.